 The following tables detail the Company's remaining contractual maturity for its non-derivative financial liabilities with agreed repayment periods.
 The tables have been drawn up based on the undiscounted cash flows of financial liabilities based on the earliest date on which the Company can be required to pay.

 Trade receivables includes Rs.2,800.78 Lakhs due from TANGEDCO is outstanding for more than 3 year.
 The Company is following up for recovery of the same and initiated the required steps.
-The Company was also initiated steps through South Indian Sugar Mills Association (SISMA) to represent to the Government of Tamilnadu for instructing TANGEDCO to pay the dues.
-As required by Ind AS 109 "Financial Instruments", the Company on a prudent basis provided for allowance for expected credit loss aggregating to INR 2,349.64 Lakhs as of March 31, 2023.
+The Company has also initiated steps through South Indian Sugar Mills Association (SISMA) to represent to the Government of Tamilnadu for instructing TANGEDCO to pay the dues.

 Since these are due from Government Undertakings and are arising from contractual obligation of those undertakings, in the opinion of the management, no further allowance for expected credit loss is considered necessary.